roobottom/portfolio/source/about.md

 ### Automation

 I believe in creating systems to minimise grunt-work.
-I value the freedom to build these systems where they don't exist.
+I value the freedom to create these processes where they don't exist.

-Case in point is the (extremely fast) [flat-file publishing system](#) I built to run this site.
+For example: the (extremely fast) [flat-file publishing system](#) I built to run this site.

 ### Learning